Translate

 • Objectives and goals: What are your objectives and goals?

-• Initiative: How you are proposing, organizing, and leading the project?
+• Initiative: How are you proposing, organizing, and leading the project?

 • Relevance and significance: Why is the project relevant and significant?
 For whom?